 Another fun idea in Oxford with kids is to hire a boat and go punting down the river Thames after a spot of lunch in one of the city’s quirky cafes or restaurants.
-Lisa of The Family Ticket

 France with Kids

-This beautiful corner of rural South West France has a great deal to offer children of all ages.
+This beautiful corner of rural southwest France has a great deal to offer children of all ages.
 It’s a safe and tranquil place (especially out of peak season), which is brilliant for young ones who enjoy everything nature has to offer.

 Detailed hiking & biking maps can be picked up from local tourist offices while canoe rental is a highly organized affair.
 It normally involves you being bussed up the river so that you can paddle downstream to pick up your car.

 Equipment, including lifejackets, are always included in the hire price and the scenery is breathtaking.
-We often take a picnic, stop half way on one of the many river beaches and enjoy a some wild swimming.
+We often take a picnic, stop half way on one of the many river beaches and enjoy some wild swimming.

 Immerse the kids in history by visiting one of numerous historical sites.
 This could be in the form of a medieval fort or castle such as the Château de Beynac or learn about Stone Age man in the quaint village of Les Eyzies, known as the cradle of civilization.

 The main lakes, Lac de Cazaux and Lac de Biscarrosse et de Parentis, offer playgrounds, inflatable obstacle courses, paddle boats and ice cream shops to keep the little ones entertained, while the beaches at Mimizan and Biscarrosse offer unlimited sandcastle building opportunities and surfing lessons for the bigger kids!

 For a break from water sports, grab your bikes and set off on a trail through the pine forests.
 The Landes region is very flat, so it makes cycling a breeze, even for little legs!

 The most obvious activity for families is visiting Disneyland Paris.
 While this is indeed fun for everyone, there is so much more in Paris to keep kids entertained.

-A tour of the top Paris sights is very family friendly.
+A tour of the top Paris sights can be very family friendly.
 The Eiffel Tower offers a spectacular view over the city and the structure itself is fascinating for most kids.

 Paris with kids is never boring with all of the museums to visit.
-For example the the science Museum Cité des science et l’industrie in Parc la Villette (with tons of hands-on exhibits) or the Palais de la Découverte (an educational science museum) close to the Champs-Élysees.
+The Museum Cité des Science et l’industrie in Parc la Villette offers tons of hands-on exhibits.
+The Palais de la Découverte is a wonderful, educational science museum close to the Champs-Élysees.

-Germany with kids
+Germany with Kids